N-A-D/Doodle/README.md

 ## Initialization/Shutdown
 The library includes facilities to start up and shutdown SDL2.
 These functions are aptly named: `doodle::init` and `doodle::close`.
 Initialization is in steps for each SDL2 subsystem.
-If in the event an error occurs, the output of that error is printed to the standard error stream.
+In the event of an error, the output of that error is printed to the standard error stream.

 Upon initialization, the following image types are supported:
 1. PNG